crispycret/cw-plus-walkthough/README.md

 # cw-plus-walktrhough

 Walkthrough each contract in the cw-plus repository.
 See `01-GettingStarted` for instructions on getting a testnet up and running.

+This repository is sloppy as I am still learning and organizing the new information that I learn.
+I am experimenting with organizing the information in different patterns as I do not yet know how to present this data.
+Expect major changes frequently if using this resource.